 Cook Time: 10 min

-Heat oil in a large frying pan over medium-high heat.
+- Heat oil in a large frying pan over medium-high heat.
 Add onions and then potatoes.
-Cook for about four to five minutes on one side, then flip over to brown the other side.
+Cook for about 4 to 5 minutes on one side, then flip over to brown the other side.
 Stir potatoes to avoid burning, and to ensure even cooking.
 Add a bit more oil to the pan, if necessary.
 Season with salt and pepper.